-Figure 13 illustrates the maximum predicted axial and lateral quasi-static loads induced to the payload during launch.
+The figure below illustrates the maximum predicted axial and lateral quasi-static loads induced to the payload during launch.
 Payloads desiring launch on Alpha should account for these worst-case loads.
 These loads originate from a complex mix of vehicle accelerations, pitch maneuvers, aerodynamic buffeting, and coupling of loads.
-The completion of the mission specific CLA analyses will confirm if potential loads can be reduced for a specific mission.
+The completion of the mission specific CLA analyses will confirm the loads for each payload.

-Figure 11.
+Figure 12.
 Alpha Maximum Quasi-Static Load Factors